my forthcoming book:

 A group of Rajneeshee lawyers, headed by Niren and Subhan, tried their best to convince the jury that Byron had given the whole amount as a donation.
 Outside the courtroom some old friends of Helen and Brian, who were still members of the commune, tried to put pressure on them.[9].

-Helen Byron writes in her book[11] that she got her money back, but actually she was awarded a lot more money than she had loaned.
+Helen is inaccurate here, as she was awarded a lot more money than she had loaned.

-On May 25, 1985, the district court of Oregon in Portland ruled in favor of Helen Byron.
-RFI was ordered to pay back the loans of $ 389.000 and an additional 1.25 million in punitive damages[12].
-This was an enormous shock for the commune leaders.
+The commune leaders were in shock.
 They had been aware that their scheming against Helen Byron might fail and that the original debt might have to be paid back.
 But a fine which was three times higher than the amount in dispute wasn’t just a verdict against Sheela’s credibility.
-It was a heavy blow against the commune itself and threatened to cause its bankruptcy.
+It was a heavy blow against the commune itself and threatened to cause its very existence.

 Before Sheela left, Osho publicly never commented on Shunyo (Helen Byron) or about the lawsuit.
-But in the first discourse after Sheela had left the ranch on September 14 he came up with some rather ill-founded accusations: [13]
+But in the first discourse after Sheela had left the ranch on September 14 he came up with a rather twisted story and ill-founded accusations against Sheela: [13]

 Ava Avalos recalls in the first set of interviews with the FBI in Portland from Oct 7- 22, 1985, p.
 27, which is available on the internet.
 I recall that she told me the same story about the tape in a private conversation around the same time: